Consensys/mythril/README.md

 (...)
 ```

 The default behavior is to only sync contracts with a non-zero balance.
-You can disable this behaviour with the `--sync-all` flag, but note that this will result in a very large (multi-gigabyte) database.
+You can disable this behavior with the `--sync-all` flag, but note that this will result in a very large (multi-gigabyte) database.

 ## Command line usage